LLNL/axom/src/docs/sphinx/dev_guide/bamboo.rst

 Bamboo: Continuous Integration
 ======================================================

+.. important:: Section under construction...

 We use our `Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ for continuous integration and automated testing.
 We maintain a collection of test plans for performing automated and manual builds, tests, and other code health monitoring tasks.

-.. note:: This section needs work and cleanup....

 Bamboo Agent Notes
 ^^^^^^^^^^^^^^^^^^^